 The World Health Organization (WHO) has designated 2020 the International Year of the Nurse and the Midwife.
 We invite you to join us in this year-long celebration of nurses and midwives with our photo and caption contest!
-We're asking you to submit a photo and caption that captures each month's theme with a chance to win a $50 Amazon gift card.
+Submit a photo and caption that captures each month's theme for a chance to win a $50 gift card.

 One grand prize winner will be selected from the 12 monthly winners; this photo and caption will be displayed in the UB School of Nursing and in our annual magazine, UBNursing.

 Nurses work in a range of exciting and challenging environments in various settings across the globe, providing care to underserved communities and individuals who need it most.
 Show us your global health work in action, and tell us why global health is important in nursing.

 WINNER!
 "Global health in nursing does not only involve an international experience; rather, it is an essential aspect in nursing that involves cultural competence and mutual respect for all persons.
 Whether overseas or within one's own community, nurses can practice global health by providing holistic care to underserved and diverse populations."
 Submitted by Lia Mistretta

 "This is our open market in Accra, Ghana.
 Global health connects our most fundamental needs in the most human way possible; embracing another's culture and whole being and allowing our differences to unite us."
 Submitted by Jessica Rachow-Pangrazio

 "Global health is vital to nursing because illness does not discriminate.
 It affects all people from all walks of life.
 As nurses, we can touch the lives of so many people from all over the globe."
 Submitted by Rebecca Moore